redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 app.use('/persons', searchRouter)
 ```

-`Router` bound, we can now add some routes.
+Router bound, we can now add some routes.

 ### Search all the things

 We're going to add a plethora of searches to our new `Router`.
-But the first will be the easiest by far.
-It's just going to return everything.
+But the first will be the easiest as it's just going to return everything.
 Go ahead and add the following code to `search-router.js`:

 ```javascript
 router.get('/all', async (req, res) => {